 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-Natalizumab can pass into breast milk and may harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+Natalizumab can pass into breast milk, but effects on the nursing baby are not known.
+Tell your doctor if you are breast-feeding.

 Natalizumab is not approved for use by anyone younger than 18 years old.